How To Paint A Concrete Patio

 Prepare the concrete surface

-Start by tidying your outdoor space area, clear it of furniture, flowerpots, toys etc. and sweep and clean thoroughly to remove any dirt and dust.
+Start by tidying your outdoor space area, clear it of furniture, flowerpots, and toys then sweep and clean thoroughly to remove any dirt and dust.
 Cover any plants or landscaping that can’t be removed with tarps or cloth to protect them from chemicals and water run-off.
 Next, scrub the patio surface to remove grease or any type of grime from the concrete.
 Grease or oil on the surface will bleed through the new paint, interfering with the longevity of the paint and cause it to discolour.

 Remove moss, roots, vines and anything else that has grown on the surface of the concrete before cleaning.
 It’s probably worthwhile to rent a pressure washer to remove the stubborn grime and stains.
 Alternatively, you can mix water and some mild detergent and scrub over the concrete using a broom or scrub brush.

 If you have previously painted your patio any old paint can be removed with paint-removing solvent and scrapers.
 This may take you a while, but it is essential for a beautiful painted finish.
 If you don’t do this, you can end up with bumps and an uneven texture on the surface.
 Allow for the patio to fully dry before proceeding to the next step.